LukeNK/Game-of-war/README.md

 A player can manually claim an empty cell next to their existing cell by spending production point.
 A player cannot manually claim a cell with difficulty 0.

 A player wins if they have production point larger than twice the area of the grid.

+## How to use
+Start `index.js`.
+The first two connections will be the two players, while other connections will be the spectators.